-During the offseason, we had a few changes to the Board.
-The Board members and their respective committees are as follows: Joanne Candella - Spring Clean Up & Open House Enzo Carrara - Maintenance Jeff Charloff – Social Media Rebecca Donham – Communications (Email In-Box) Peter Hanley - Beautification Peter Landry - Leagues/Ladders Charlie Peck - Fall Closing Susan Plume - Welcome Sue Powell - Special Events Stacy Rodrigues – Marketing/Membership Maria Tagliaferro - Future Planning
+Please welcome our 2020 Board members and consider volunteering for a committee.
+Joanne Candella - Spring Clean Up & Open House; Enzo Carrara - Maintenance; Jeff Charloff – Social Media; Rebecca Donham – Communications (Email In-Box); Peter Hanley - Beautification; Peter Landry - Leagues/Ladders; Charlie Peck - Fall Closing; Susan Plume - Welcome; Sue Powell - Special Events; Stacy Rodrigues – Marketing/Membership; Maria Tagliaferro - Future Planning

 On clay, points and games are not won by power and speed alone.
 Rallies typically last longer as the pace is less slam-bang.
 Clay tends to teach the player needed patience and discipline.
 The clay surface helps players to learn how to build their points by working the angles and using more of the whole court.
 Your overall game becomes more complete on clay, and translates to more success on the harder surfaces.
 Clay court movements are more effective and less strenuous.
 The softer surface is easier on the body and reduces risk of injury.